Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > ***NOTE:*** Setting this option is not recommended since globally encrypting AFP connections via SSH will increase the server's load significantly.
-On the other hand, Apple's client side implementation of this feature in MacOS X versions prior to 10.3.4 contained a security flaw.
+On the other hand, Apple's client side implementation of this feature in Mac OS X versions prior to 10.3.4 contained a security flaw.

 afp interfaces = *name [name ...]* **(G)**